sayaleepote/TextDetect/README.md

 'Firebase/MLVision' <br>
 'Firebase/MLVisionTextModel'
 <br><br>
+You would also need to add GoogleService-Info.plist file to your project for firebase integration in order to use MLKit.
+Refer <a href="https://console.firebase.google.com/u/1/project/mlkit-in-ios/overview">these </a> easy steps for the same.
+You will have to login to your gmail account for accessing the console to firebase.
+<br><br>
 If cocoapods is not already installed, install it with following gem command.<br>
 <b><i>$ sudo gem install cocoapods</b></i><br>
 <br>